CodeSeeker99/codeseeker99.github.io/_posts/2021-02-16-Basics-of-SimpleITK.md

 published: true
 title: Basics of SimpleITK
 ---
-_A short article on the simpleITK library's handling of image data_
+_A short article on the simpleITK library's handling of image data.
+After this, you'd have a good general undersanding of the basic concepts regarding Image handling in SimpleITK_

 ---

-## Index

-  - What is SimpleITK
-  - Images in SimpleITK
-    - Loading an image
-    - Attributes
-  - Transforms
-    - Common transforms
-    - Resampling

-## What is SimpleITK?
+<h2 style="background-color:black; color:white">What is SimpleITK?</h2>

 SimpleITK (SITK) is a simplified programming interface to the algorithms and data structures of the Insight Toolkit (ITK).
 This means its a library that helps you load images and perform transformations (which are mentioned in the ITK) on them.

 ![SITK logo]({{site.baseurl}}/images/sitk.png)

-## Images in SimpleITK
+<h2 style="background-color:black; color:white">Images in SimpleITK</h2>

 Images in SITK are different from those we are used to seeing everyday.
 Each pixel or [voxel](https://en.wikipedia.org/wiki/Voxel) \[3D pixel basically\] is not isotropically spaced.
 The image is defined as a physical entity in 3D space.
 That means, that not only does each pixel have coordinates, there are direction vectors for the axis as well.
 Simply put, this means,